pcraciunoiu/embrangler/_posts/2010-09-30-python-debugging-pdb---quick-tip.markdown

 """Some function/file"""
 some_python_code_on_one_line()
 {% endhighlight %}
-... so it actually looks like a bit cleaner, like a comment)
+... so it actually looks like a bit cleaner, like a comment.

 So instead of:
 {% highlight python %}